Capability Theory by Sound Bytes

 Read at least the abstract of this paper.

-Here are a few references to operating systems that have followed these principles.
+Here are references to a few operating systems that have followed these principles.

 Here are some capability ideas conveyed by a real writer, and some introductory essays by Shapiro and a suite of mail lists about capabilities and such.